- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 - We analyze the problems in Gartner’s understanding of forecasting.

 As probably most of you have, I have been a follower of Gartner for some time.
 They are so influential and so often mentioned within companies that I wanted to peek behind the facade to see how they “make the sausage.”
-I researched how they come up with their rankings, and how they do research for the book Gartner and the Magic Quadrant: A Guide for Buyers, Vendors, and Investors.
+I researched how they come up with their rankings, and how they research the book Gartner and the Magic Quadrant: A Guide for Buyers, Vendors, and Investors.
 This is the only book written by an outsider to Gartner.
-I did not have to worry about offending any contacts at Gartner, so I was able to objectively analyze their methodology, how their ombudsman works, and generally how they do business.
+I did not have to worry about offending any contacts at Gartner, so I was able to analyze their methodology objectively, how their ombudsman works, and generally how they do business.

 Gartner is a fascinating story and one of the great marketing companies to operate in the enterprise software space.
-In fact, I don’t know anyone in the space that rivals them in marketing prowess.
+I don’t know anyone in the space that rivals them in marketing prowess.
 Gartner, at a high level, works in the following way.

 - Gartner performs analysis and then in part sell software information to buyers, and buyer information to software vendors.

-- Gartner is a money machine, however, in breaking with fundamental research principles, they do not declare which and how much different software vendors pay them.
+- Gartner is a money machine.
+However, in breaking with fundamental research principles, they do not declare which and how much different software vendors pay them.